About RoCo's Auditions

 We usually are unable to select the play we stage until we know how many people wish to take part and be considered for a role.
 Unfortunately, this means that sometimes we are unable to fully cast our preferred choice of play.
-As such, we tend to have a couple of options, and then see which one we are able to successfully cast from the audition.
+As such, we tend to have a couple of options and then see which one we are able to successfully cast following the audition.

 How Do I Find Out When RoCo Is Holding An Audition?

 Info on our upcoming auditions will be posted on our website, but also make sure to follow us on our social media accounts or be signed-up to our mailing list, as we will be posting about our upcoming events including our auditions there too.